irisiflimsi/harn-geomap/README.md

 ## Preparation

 Each file/image in CONTENTS.md needs to be created by you.
-For general instructions, read on.
-Specific instructions for individual images can be found in subsections.
 Each image refers to a published image, which you need to obtain by extracting it from an electronic product or scanning a printed copy.
 Images will always be assumed to just create the "raw" data, not legends or additional text.
 I.e. the geographic data spreads from left to right and top to bottom.
-If you create data images, the _png_ format is preferred, because it allows you to make regions of the otherwise rectangular image that do not contain data transparent.
+If you create data images, the _png_ format is preferred, because it allows you to make transparent regions of the otherwise rectangular image that do not contain data.
 Don't save you images in any geoserver directory yet!

 Start qgis and open _Raster -> Geo referencing_.
 This will ask you for a image file.
 Use the one you just created.
 For each image you